Bhawani0038/Super-Store-Usa-Analysis/README.md

 Data Cleaning and Preprocessing: Scripts and notebooks for cleaning and preprocessing raw Superstore data.
 Data Transformation: Code for transforming the cleaned data into a structured format suitable for analysis.
-Dashboard Development: HTML, CSS, and JavaScript files for developing an interactive dashboard using visualization libraries like Plotly and D3.js.
-Documentation: Detailed documentation outlining the project objectives, methodology, and implementation details.
-Demo: Screenshots or GIFs showcasing the functionality and features of the dashboard.

 📈 Project Outcome:

 The Superstore Data Dashboard enables users to explore sales performance, customer behavior, and product trends through interactive visualizations.
 It serves as a valuable tool for decision-makers to identify opportunities, optimize operations, and drive business growth.